Free AI Visibility + Awareness score

 · Simon Bourne

-Understanding why this happens — and how to take advantage of it — is one of the highest-leverage moves you can make for your AI visibility.
+Understanding why this happens, and what to do about it, is one of the highest-leverage moves you can make for your AI visibility.

 Why ChatGPT leans on third-party answers